-Performance Measure Data We Will Collect (e.g., counts, costs, weights, volumes, temperatures, percentages, hours, observations, opinions, feelings) Source of Our Data (e.g., members of the target group, project staff, stakeholders, internal/ external documents, recording devices, databases) Method We Will Use (e.g., survey, questionnaire, interview, focus group, informal discussion, observation, assessment, document analysis) Schedule (e.g., daily, weekly, monthly, quarterly, annually, beginning/end) Effectiveness: The extent to which activities contribute to achieving the intended results rehoused objects against the t Example: At the end of each p nonth, using a report prepared by total number proposed for the pro roject year, our external consultal against our intended project resu nject.
-Int will present results of the on Efficiency: How well resources (e.g., funds, expertise, time) are used and costs are minimized while generating maximum value for the target group vill assess our expenditures for pr Il calculate the dollar value of volu system.
-Quality: How well the activities meet the requirements and expectations of the target group participated in the training. e mid-point, and end of the projec - Timeliness: The extent to which each task/activity is completed within the proposed timeframe activity completion dates. ir Project Director will assess the l
+Performance Measure Data We Will Collect (e.g., counts, costs, weights, volumes, temperatures, percentages, hours, observations, opinions, feelings) Source of Our Data (e.g., members of the target group, project staff, stakeholders, internal/ external documents, recording devices, databases) Method We Will Use (e.g., survey, questionnaire, interview, focus group, informal discussion, observation, assessment, document analysis) Schedule (e.g., daily, weekly, monthly, quarterly, annually, beginning/end) Effectiveness: The extent to which activities contribute to achieving the intended results Example: At the end of each month, using a report prepared by the registrar, we will compare the cumulative count of rehoused objects against the total number proposed for the project.
+Example: At the end of each project year, our external consultant will present results of the ongoing observation-based evaluation and compare them against our intended project results.
+Efficiency: How well resources (e.g., funds, expertise, time) are used and costs are minimized while generating maximum value for the target group ill assess our expenditures for pr l calculate the dollar value of volu system.
+Quality: How well the activities meet the requirements and expectations of the target group participated in the training. e mid-point, and end of the project - Timeliness: The extent to which each task/activity is completed within the proposed timeframe activity completion dates. ir Project Director will assess the i project partner will submit to our f